A lone worker is defined as someone who works by themselves, without close or direct supervision.

 HGV drivers – Travel alone during work hours

 HGV drivers are mostly alone during their working day and are an obvious example of lone working.
 Their job requires high concentration and fatigue can lead to serious accidents.
 Not only this but the goods that they are transporting could be a target for criminals.
-With laybys usually in remote places, if a driver falls from the cab or is attacked by criminals, they could be way long way from help.
+With laybys usually in remote places, if a driver falls from the cab or is attacked by criminals, they could be a long way from help.

 Lone workers’ responsibilities